By Elia Burgos

 Industries strive to be at the forefront of technology.
 However, complying with the law is always a risk factor because tech develops at lightning speed while the law lags.
 Hiring a professional trained in analyzing the law with operative knowledge of technology that can be two steps ahead of compliance changes is any company’s best bet.

 Our students stem from diverse professional backgrounds.
 While some have an established legal career, others come from technical knowledge, such as security analysts.
-A Masters of Legal Studies (MLS) in Cybersecurity and Data Privacy Law from Cleveland Marshall College of Law, with its comprehensive curriculum, that provides students with the skills to build the security safeguards/compliance balance that your company needs to remain compliant and successful.
+A Masters of Legal Studies (MLS) in Cybersecurity and Data Privacy Law from Cleveland State University College of Law, with its comprehensive curriculum, provides students with the skills to build the security safeguards/compliance balance that your company needs to remain compliant and successful.

 Want to Learn More?